PPaszkiewicz/Tools/toolbox/README.md

 **TileRenderLinearLayout** - layout that tiles out multiple drawing of its content for "loading" effect.

 **orientation** - contains a "compass" and "guides" that help building layouts with selectable orientation.

+### ViewBinding
+`ViewBinding` delegates for activity, fragments and views that are lifecycle aware so they doen't require any `onDestroyView` overrides.
+Sample:

+    // inside fragment:
+    val binding by viewBinding<MainActivityBinding>()

+**ViewBinding** - core methods for delegates.

+**ViewTags** - delegates for view tags.

+**Reflection** - delegates that are based on reflection so they can work just with class name.

 ## License
 Copyright 2021 Paweł Paszkiewicz